jkobti/yetAnotherBoilerplate/Docs/08-feature-checklist.md

 ## Notes

-- This checklist reflects the current state as of November 5, 2025
+- This checklist reflects the current state as of December 2025
 - Features marked with ⚙️ are optional and can be enabled based on project needs
 - Update this document as features are completed or new features are identified
 - For detailed implementation guidance, refer to the specific documentation files referenced in each section